When it comes to older homes, there can be both things homeowners love as well as hate.

 For additional information, or to read the full article, click here.

-Naturally, you might be wondering which of these items you could (or should) take on.
+Naturally, you might be wondering which of these cooling issues you could (or should) work on solving.
 In general, there are a few that nearly every homeowner could take on.
 The others might require more specialized knowledge or the assistance of a licensed HVAC specialist.

 What AC Problems Should The Average Homeowner Tackle?